efeslab/optimus-hypervisor/README.md

-# Source Code Availability for Optimus
+# Optimus: A Hypervisor for Shared-Memory FPGA Platforms

 All of the source code for Optimus is open source, and is comprised of the following components: